Foundation Apprenticeships

 Age and duration

-• Foundation apprenticeships will be available for young people aged 16-21 and up to 25 for those with an Education, Health and Care Plan (EHCP), are a care leaver or prisoner/prison leaver
+• Foundation apprenticeships will be available for young people aged 16-21 and 22 -24 for those with an Education, Health and Care Plan (EHCP), are a care leaver or prisoner/prison leaver

 • Foundation apprenticeships have a minimum duration of 8 months, in line with other apprenticeships.
 The minimum hours of study for each foundation apprenticeship will be set out in each standard